Skip to menu Skip to content Skip to footer

 Master of Business Administration

-No matter what industry you work in, an MBA qualification can help you develop the business strategy and leadership skills you need to take the next step.
+No matter what industry you work in or your field of technical expertise, an MBA qualification can help you develop an understanding of core business concepts that will prepare you to take the next step in your career.

 As the general manager (capitol solutions) at QIC, Katrina King agrees the MBA gives technical professionals the skills to move up the ladder.